Binghamton, New York: Decline and recovery

 Post-war suburban development led to a decline in the city's population and the rapid growth of the towns of Vestal and Union.
 Like many other Rust Belt cities, traditional manufacturers saw steep declines, though Binghamton's technology industry limited this impact.
 Urban renewal efforts to reverse these trends dominated construction in the city during the 1960s and early 1970s and led to the destruction of many ornate city buildings.
 The construction included the creation of Government Plaza, the Broome County Veterans Memorial Arena, and the Brandywine Highway.
 While these projects failed to stem most of the losses, they established Binghamton as the region's government and cultural center.
 The city's population declined from approximately 64,000 in 1969 to 56,000 by the early 1980s.

 As the Cold War ended in 1991 with the collapse of the Soviet Union, defense-related industries in the Binghamton area began to falter, resulting in several closures and widespread layoffs These were most notable at IBM, which sold its Federal Systems division and laid off several thousands of workers.
 The local economy went into a deep recession, and the long-prevalent manufacturing jobs dropped by 64% from 1990 to 2013.

 In the 21st century, the city has tried to diversify its economic base to spur revitalization.
 The local economy has slowly transitioned toward services and healthcare.
 Major emphasis has been placed on Binghamton University, which built a downtown campus in 2007 and several student housing complexes.
 The increased downtown residential population and the university's plans to build additional student housing have spurred development of supporting businesses and a renewed focus on the riverfront.
 Unfortunately, two severe floods have stymied the recovery: while most of the impact of the Mid-Atlantic United States flood of 2006 was in the surrounding metropolitan area, the remnants of Tropical Storm Lee topped city flood walls in September 2011, causing $1 billion of damage in greater Binghamton.

-On April 3, 2009, a man shot 13 people dead, then himself, at the American Civic Association's offices in Binghamton.
+On April 3, 2009, the deadliest mass shooting in New York history occurred at the American Civic Association's offices in Binghamton.